davidly/dos_compilers/README.md

   * ttt: proves you can't win at tic-tac-toe if the opponent is competent
   * tm: test malloc.
 This calls malloc/calloc/free in the C runtime to measure performance.
 It's C-only and many C compilers can't run it.

 To run the compilers on Windows, use the m.bat script in each folder.
 Sometimes m.bat is in a subfolder named "bin" or "code".
 On Linux or MacOS use m.sh.
 You may need to "chmod 777 m.sh" before you can invoke it.
-For example:
+For example (on Windows):
   * m sieve
   * m e
   * m ttt

 To run the resulting apps, use NTVDM's -c flag to force console mode and -p flag to show performance information.
-The interpreters have other modes for running; see their respective m.bat files for details.
+The interpreters have other modes for running; see their respective m.bat/m.sh files for details.

   * ntvdm -c -p sieve
   * ntvdm -c -p e
   * ntvdm -c -p ttt

 The Borland Pascal (v1 through v3) products don't support command-line builds, so you have to run the apps, load the source file, and build manually.
-Same for QuickBASIC v2 and v3. for QuickBASIC v2 you must use some emulator other than NTVDM to build; that version directly accesses keyboard hardware in a way that's not emulated.
+Same for QuickBASIC v2 and v3. for QuickBASIC v2 you must use some emulator other than NTVDM to build; that version directly accesses keyboard hardware in a way that's not emulated in NTVDM.
 DOSBOX works great.

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; some of these compilers require them.
 Some compilers require a ^Z / 0x1a at the end of files; CB86 is an example.
 Again, if you see build errors this may be the problem.